santosh79/remixdb/README.md

 Finally:
 - Zero Code change required: Your code works with Redis, awesome.
 RemixDB speaks the Redis protocol.
 So you can try it without making any code change or changing your drivers. **If it works with Redis, it works with RemixDB**.

+## Why do this?
+Simple, scalability.
+What do I mean by this?
+The idea that you can grow your cluster in real time, without a shutdown on a rock-solid VM is extremely appealing to me.
+I am **not** trying to compete with Redis or Memcached in terms of performance.
+Instead, what I am trying to do is offer an alternative where you can scale your NoSQL DB pretty much how to the limits.

 ## Getting Started
 TBD